-Before we begin writing a parser for this, we introduce a few general purpose parsers first, which are also not part of the grammar.
+Before we begin writing a parser for this, let's introduce a few general purpose parsers first, which are also not part of the grammar.

-'''

-local ws = S'' \t \n\r"^0
+local ws = S" $t\n\r"^0$

-'''

-This rule matches zero or more whitespace characters, where whitespace characters are space, tab, newline and carrige return.
+This rule matches zero or more whitespace characters, where whitespace characters are space, tab, newline and carriage return.